-CIOs/CISOs need to be assured that a file integrity monitoring solution is able to provide visibility to admins to the systems that they are responsible for, thus minimizing the chance of cyber-attacks, data breaches and provide s continuous compliance verification while maintaining network uptime.
+CIOs/CISOs need to be assured that a file integrity monitoring solution is able to provide visibility to admins to the systems that they are responsible for, thus minimizing the chance of cyber-attacks, and data breaches and providing continuous compliance verification while maintaining network uptime.

 In part three of this series, we will cover problems 15-20.
 Or you can download the full brief below.
 Learn More about additional ways file and system integrity monitoring can help in your environment today.